 Energetic and insightful, Jennifer King is a versatile pianist, equally at home as a soloist and collaborator on the concert stage.
 She has established herself as a sought-after talent across Atlantic Canada.
 She has received recognition for her contributions to the musical life of Nova Scotia with scholarships from the Nova Scotia Talent Trust, nominations for Classical Album of the Year at the East Coast Music Awards and Music Nova Scotia Awards, and an Award of Appreciation from the Lieutenant Governor of Nova Scotia in recognition of her contributions to musical life in the province.

-Recent performances include live and recorded concerts with Jane Archibald (soprano for the Cecilia Concert series) and Betty Allison (soprano for the Scotia Festival Chamber Players Series).
+In 2022 - 2023 Jennifer is curating, hosting and performing in eight Cecilia Concerts Sensory Accessible Concert Series and also performing chamber music at Sunday in the Garden Room Series at Acadia University, Music at Trinity and the Scotia Festival Chamber Players Series in Nova Scotia.
+She performed live and recorded concerts with Jane Archibald (soprano) for the Cecilia Concert series and for the Scotia Festival Chamber Players Series.
 Even with the challenges of 2021, to date, Jennifer has given three solo live-streamed concerts for the Open Waters Festival, for the 40th celebration of the Association of Canadian Women Composers on International Women’s Day, and in April for the Scotia Festival Chamber Players Series featuring music from her three albums in combination with video and projections.

 King moved to Nova Scotia from England in 2003, where she was an active musician and teacher.She has presented hundreds of recitals and concerts in many of Atlantic Canada’s concert series and alongside some of Canada’s most respected singers and musicians.
 She has also performed several Canadian premieres with three recent solo piano works dedicated to her by composers Derek Charke, Richard Gibson, and Amy Brandon.
 Jennifer enjoys exploring the world of classical music in the 21st century, whether with new music or past musical gems.
 She is not averse to taking risks and trying new ways of presenting and drawing in audiences previously unfamiliar with the wealth of music written for the piano.